 ARTICLE Penny Lewis

 Indoor kitchens are one of the most expensive rooms in the house, so it stands to reason outdoor kitchens don’t come cheap.
 Expect to pay at least $20,000 to really get cooking outside.
-Landscape designer Nichola Vague from Zones, says basic outdoor kitchens start with standalone components fitted into an existing space.
+Landscape architect Nichola Vague from Zones, says basic outdoor kitchens start with standalone components fitted into an existing space.
 The most entry-level pieces are available from hardware chain stores.
 Prepare to spend a bit if a top-of-the-range outdoor kitchen is on your wishlist.
 It’s not unheard of to spend $40,000 or more on a kitchen inside – and this price bracket can be the same for outdoors, too.

 Which appliances are the best for basic outdoor kitchens?

-It goes without saying, but be sure to choose appliances especially designed for outdoor use, especially if your outdoor kitchen is not undercover.
-Nichola says basic outdoor kitchens can be as simple as stainless steel units bought at Bunnings, which are more elaborate than a barbeque.
+It goes without saying, but be sure to choose appliances specially designed for outdoor use, especially if your outdoor kitchen is not undercover.
+Nichola says basic outdoor kitchens can be as simple as stainless steel units bought at Mitre 10, which are more elaborate than a barbeque.
 “They might have a type of hotplate in addition to the frill, as well as a couple of cupboards,” she says.
 Prices start from around $800.

 Love pizza but don’t have the space or budget for a dedicated pizza oven?
 Consider an inexpensive pizza stone.
 Just leave the stone to heat up sufficiently under the hood for a crispy base and cook your pizza in only a matter of minutes.